krisrs1128/distortions/distortions/visualization/README.md

 npm install ~/Desktop/collaborations/distortions-js
 ```

-3. Go to this current directory and then go to render.js to use this new
+3. Go to this current directory (distortions/visualization, *not* distortions or distortions/visualization/widget) and then go to render.js to use this new
 distortions-js package version.
 You can do the bundling using esbuild.
 A wiser
 person would put this on their path, but I just refer to the binary directly.